yanakc/syllabus-site-lucretia/README.md

 ---

+## Lorenzo Lotto

+Lorenzo Lotto (about 1480 - 1556) was an important Italian painter of the High Renaissance and early Mannerism.
+He painted almost exclusively religious subjects, portraits, and a few allegorical pictures.
+Lotto worked mainly in Northern Italy and is traditionally included in the Venetian School.
+His art follows the naturalistic ideals of the High Renaissance, but he often disrupts their typical harmony with unusually dynamic poses and distortions.

+---

 ## What

 A *Syllabus Site* is a one-page website arranging its elements along sections that can be scrolled vertically.